-Interested researchers are advised to follow the directions provided below and submit their application and supporting documents to Dr. Polona Umek, firstname.lastname@example.org as soon as possible as this call is open until 27th September 2018.
-However, please keep in mind that the minimum length of an STSM is 5 days.
+Interested researchers are advised to follow the directions provided below and submit their application and supporting documents to Dr. Polona Umek, email@example.com between the 1st of May, when this call opens, until 21st October 2019.

 THE APPLICATION PROCESS IS AS FOLLOWS:

 1. All applicants must carefully read the funding rules detailed in section 7 of the COST Vademecum.
 This document is available at: www.cost.eu/participate/guidelines.

 2. All applicants must register for an e-COST profile at e-services.cost.eu - adding their bank account details to their profile.